 • Excessive hair balls that could lead to intestine blockages

 Small mats will usually only cause irritation on your cats skin.
 Larger cat mats can potentially cause a lot of pain.
 A cat with large mats may find it difficult to rest or lie down in certain positions, this can cause problems with sleeping.
 Pain and a combination of lack of sleep and irritation could even lead to anxiety.
-Matted hair that forms around a cats back legs can potentially pick up faeces and urine.
-If these items are absorbed into a tight matt it can cause infection on your cats skin.
+Matted hair that forms around a cats back legs can potentially pick up feces and urine.
+If these items are absorbed into a tight mat it can cause infection on your cats skin.
 Matted fur can cause irritation, this irritation can potentially cause a cat to over groom themselves.
 Over grooming will cause a large amount of hair entering the stomach and intestines.
 This can cause excessive hair balls and even blockages in the intestines.